-2.7.7 Annual Report
+2.8.7 Annual Report

-The 2015/16 Annual Report has been compiled in terms of the MFMA and National Treasury requirements and the MFMA circulars.
-The 2015/16 Annual Report was tabled before the municipal council.
+The Annual Report have been compiled in terms of the MFMA and National Treasury requirements.

-2.8 Municipal Manager's Quality Certificate
+2.14 Municipal Manager's Quality Certificate

 I Elie Motsemme, Municipal Manager of City of Matlosana Municipality, hereby certify that the draft budget and supporting documentation have been prepared in accordance with the Municipal Finance Management Act and the regulations made under the Act, and that the Draft Budget and supporting documents are consistent with the Draft Integrated Development Plan of the municipality.